hideo0106/gha-aws-oidc-bootstrap/docs/blog_post.md

 ## Step-by-Step: Automated Secure Setup and Usage

 The following steps walk you through setting up secure, automated OIDC authentication for one or more GitHub repositories using this project.
-You’ll see a generic example first, followed by a real-world example with concrete values.
+The process is managed by the `run.sh` script, which provides a unified interface for setup, deployment, and management.

 ### 1. Clone the Repository
 ```bash